 - Let jar cool completely and then place into refrigerator.

-- Can be stored in the refrigerator for a few months.
+- Can be stored in the refrigerator for 3 months.

 What a great story you shared!
 I shared a german recipe too this month!
 Yay for germans 🙂